 DIY fixes

-While some homeowners attempt to fix refrigerant leaks on their own, it’s generally not recommended.
+While some homeowners attempt to fix AC freon leaks on their own, it’s generally not recommended.
 Without the proper equipment and expertise, DIY repairs can lead to incorrect refrigerant levels, further damage, or even hazardous situations.
 Additionally, handling refrigerants requires specialized training, as they are regulated substances.

 Preventing air conditioner refrigerant leaks is all about regular maintenance and proper care.
 Here are some tips to keep your system running smoothly: